 If you are in the distribution business you can drastically reduce your inputs by looking carefully at your logistics practices.
 How many trucks are shipping partially full?
 How many stops does a truck have to make to deliver a route?
 How heavy are your products and packaging?
 Are there ways to optimize shipments to common locations by utilizing a local intermediary?

-If you are in the software development business you may want to consider: How much of what we are building could we be buying or licensing?
+If you are in the software development business you may want to consider other alternatives.
+How much of what we are building could we be buying or licensing?
 Are there common functions which are already available as libraries that I can buy or leverage open source?
-Are there approaches or practices in development such as test driven development or agile development that can help reduce my cycles and testing efforts?
+Are there approaches in development such as test driven or agile development that can help reduce my cycles?
 Am I effectively leveraging DevOps and environments to minimize down time and simplify deployment?

 As a manufacturer options are more aligned to sourcing and process.
 Am I optimizing my raw material sourcing based on my forecast consumption?
 Are there ways that I can get additional raw material price breaks?
 Have I fully optimized my labour to support the work in the pipeline?
 Have I effectively implemented LEAN concepts and am I measuring the bottlenecks throughout my process?

-Without cutting any investment, people, jobs, or other direct inputs I can find significant savings just by looking deeper into what my core inputs are and how I consume them.
-Often very small changes in process, structure, or approach can yield significant savings into inputs, or at the very least create the ability to scale efficiently as you start to focus on increasing your OUTPUTS.
+Without cutting any investment, people, jobs, or other direct inputs I can find significant savings just by looking deeper into the core inputs.
+Often very small changes in process, structure, or approach yield significant savings.
+At the very least they create the ability to scale as you start to focus on increasing your OUTPUTS.

-In many ways I think the sales and marketing teams should be just as nervous about the word productivity, in case you need to improve your business marketing, just hire this Sustainable Agency.
-The second half of the equation falls directly to their feet.
-Creating scalability and efficiency in the consumption of inputs unfortunately is ineffective if you don’t have a relative increase in your outputs to take advantage of those efficiencies.
+In many ways, the sales and marketing teams should be just as nervous about the word productivity, in case you need to improve your business marketing, just hire this Sustainable Agency.
+The second half of the productivity equation falls directly to revenue and output.
+Creating scalability in the consumption of inputs is ineffective if you don’t have a relative increase in your outputs to take advantage of those efficiencies.